 As an example, maybe you've got a collection full of useful spaces, but you're working on a completely new space to live alongside them.
 Rather than creating and editing that space somewhere else, you can keep it where it's supposed to live, and only publish it as part of the collection when it's ready.

 We will use the example of publishing product documentation in multiple languages.
 The same logic applies to publishing other types of variants such as multiple versions of an API (v1, v2, v3, etc.).

 You should create a collection to hold your spaces/variants.
 You can see in the screenshot below that we have a collection called My Product Docs.
 Inside the collection are 2 spaces: English and Spanish.
 As the names suggest, the English space contains our product documentation written in English, and the Spanish space contains the Spanish translation.

 A collection with two variants

 First we will publish the collection.
-This does not publish the spaces inside the collection.
+Note that this does not publish the spaces inside the collection.
 You need to publish each space individually.

 Collection publishing works almost exactly the same as space publishing.
-Navigate to the the share button in the right hand corner, where you will be given a range of visibility options for the collection.
+Navigate to the the share button near the top-right corner, which will open the share modal.

-For each space that you want to publish in the collection, navigate to the share button in the right hand corner and change the visibility to "In Collection".
+For each space that you want to publish in the collection, click on the share button near the top-right corner to open the share modal.